JanendraVian/Tokopedia-Store-Scraping/README_Part 1.md

 ## A. Background (Introduction)
 The initial intent to start this project was motivated by my motivation to learn more about Python, especially data analysis in Python, and web scraping.
 This is (I think) an Exploratory Data Analysis project.
 Throughout the process of finishing this project, I made some mistakes and had questions regarding the chosen data and method, which I will get to more details later.

 The data are scraped from Tokopedia, specifically the store Tenue de Attire.
 They are a fashion/garment industry based and made in Indonesia focusing on menswear and effortless styling in daily usage.
 I've chosen this brand because, honestly, they're cool.
 There is no urgency or importance regarding the choosing  of the brand.
-Even so, based on observations on other brands/stores, Tenue de Attire's product names are the most well-written in terms of the "neatness" of the item names, their types/categories, and colors.
+Even so, based on observations on other brands/stores, Tenue de Attire's product names are the most well-written regarding the "neatness" of the item names, their types/categories, and colors.
 This came in handy when cleaning the data.
 |<img src="https://github.com/JanendraVian/Tokopedia-Store-Scraping/assets/141770727/d0ab0b60-1dc0-4840-b56e-c290fcb7446e" height="150">|
 |:--:|
 | *Image 1* |